CHILD MALTREATMENT STATISTICS IN THE U.S.

 National Child Abuse Statistics

-- 3.5 million children received prevention & post-response services.1
+- Only 3.3 million children received prevention & post-response services.1

 - Almost five children die every day from child abuse.1,2